anna-nguyen/anna-nguyen.github.io/_pages/research.md

 author_profile: true
 ---

 My research focuses on evaluating interventions that aim to prevent infectious diseases using methods in causal inference.

-My published and ongoing research includes work related to
+My published and ongoing research includes work related to:

 1. [Child Growth Failure](#growth-failure)
 2. [Influence of Weather on Enteric Pathogens and WASH Interventions](#weather)